-Research has shown the longer one remains clean and sober in recovery, the more unlikely they are to return to addiction.
+Research has shown the longer you remain clean and sober in recovery, the more unlikely you are to return to addiction.
 This may seem like wishful thinking, but studies have shown that after five years of sobriety, the likelihood of a relapse drops dramatically for a recovering person compared with someone who has been sober for only one year.
-In fact, this makes more sense when one realizes that time spent in recovery and sobriety is exponential.
-This means the more one remains in recovery, the easier it is to combat cravings or temptations that might lure others back into the arms of addiction.
+In fact, this makes more sense when you realize that time spent in recovery and sobriety is exponential.
+This means the more you remain in recovery, the easier it is to combat cravings or temptations that might lure others back into the arms of addiction.

 Part of living your life in recovery effectively requires that you get a thorough understanding of your own strengths and use them.

 Part of using all your strengths is the ability to narrow down and be honest about your weaknesses; only then can you stay away from addiction.